 Image lazy loading – How to implement it with Javascript

 Image lazy loading is becoming more and more popular nowadays.
 In other words, Google has implemented a website speed score into its search result index.
 Therefore we should optimize our websites!
-You can find more about it here.
+You can find more about it in this article about google page speeed.

 Now, what does "lazy load" even mean?
 To be specific, by "lazy load" I mean loading images AFTER your website page is loaded.
 It might seem a bit hard to implement, but trust me - it is not hard at all!